-Arizona: The Arizona Department of Revenue has extended the income tax deadline from April 15 to July 15, 2020.
+Arizona: The Arizona Department of Revenue has extended the income tax sue date from April 15 to July 15, 2020.

 Arkansas: In the wake of the coronavirus outbreak, the state of Arkansas has extended the deadline for state income taxes from April 15 to July 15, 2020.
-This extended deadline is also applicable to other taxes including tobacco tax, vehicle rental tax and tire fee.
+This extended tax due date is also applicable to other taxes including tobacco tax, vehicle rental tax and tire fee.
 For the remaining taxes, you’ll need to adhere to the guidelines as stated in the Arkansas state legislation.